Surgical Procedures & Treatments

 - Next, your eye will be numbed with drops.

-- A small laser, which is attached to a lamp that Dr. Switch uses to evaluate your eye, will be brought up to your chair.
+- A small laser, which is attached to a lamp that Dr. Switch and Dr. Rasansky use to evaluate your eye, will be brought up to your chair.

-- Dr. Switch will focus the laser on the hazed portion of the secondary cataract.
+- Your doctor will focus the laser on the hazed portion of the secondary cataract.
 The laser is applied while you are sitting in the chair and is painless.

 - You will be sent home with an anti-inflammatory drop to use for four days.